Honda Crossroad: Second generation (RT; 2007)

-The Crossroad name was resurrected as a new crossover SUV for the Japanese market in February 2007.
-The vehicle combines the exterior design of an SUV with the convenient size of a compact car and the 3-row seating and 7-passenger capacity.
+The Crossroad name was resurrected as a new crossover SUV for the Japanese market on February 23, 2007.
+The vehicle combines the exterior design of an SUV with the length of a compact car and the 3-row seating and 7-passenger capacity.
 The Crossroad is designed for people to enjoy their active new lifestyles, targeting young couples in their 20s and 30s with small children.
+While the engines were smaller than two litres and the car was short enough, the wide body meant that the car was classified as a regular-sized car ("3 number"), with a significantly higher tax burden as a result.

-Under the hood, the Crossroad sports one of two straight-4 engines of 1.8 L and 2.0 L in displacement.
-Both will be mated to the only available transmission: a 5-speed automatic.
+Under the hood, the Crossroad sports one of two straight-four engines of 1.8 L and 2.0 L in displacement.
+Power outputs are 140 and 150 PS respectively.
+Both were mated to the only available transmission: a 5-speed automatic.
 Honda's Real-Time AWD system has been thoroughly revised for the Crossroad.
 It now works in conjunction with stability and traction control as well as ABS brakes.
 For the first time in a Honda, the Crossroad will be equipped with Hill-Start Assist which temporarily maintains brake pressure after the brake pedal is released when starting on a hill.
 Under normal driving conditions, the Crossroad behaves as a FWD vehicle.

-According to AutoWeek, Honda said it won't import the Crossroad to North America, since their similarly sized Element takes its place.
+Honda did not import the Crossroad to North America, since their similarly sized Element took its place.
 Honda's crossover SUV lineup in the United States and Canada already has the Element, the mid-priced CR-V and the larger Pilot, as all three models are made in North America.

 It was reported that Honda did not export the Crossroad to Europe because of a voluntary commitment by the Japan Automobile Manufacturers Association to reduce average CO_{2} emissions in its European fleet to 140 grams per kilometer by 2009.
 As a result, Honda was reluctant to offer larger vehicles without technological breakthrough.

 On August 25, 2010, Honda announced the discontinuation of the Crossroad.